 - Brookson Solutions Limited – an umbrella business supplying labour to various industries and sectors in the UK via recruitment businesses.

 - Brookson CIS Solutions Limited - an umbrella business supplying labour to various industries requiring Construction Industry Scheme registration in the UK via recruitment businesses.

 - Brookson Limited – an accountancy practice providing specialist business support services to micro-businesses and personal services companies in the UK, as well as payroll services and back office support services to small, medium and large UK based businesses.

 - Brookson Legal Services Limited – a legal practice providing specialist legal support services to micro-businesses, personal service companies and NHS organisations throughout the UK.

-- Innova Financial Solutions Limited – Independent financial advisory services to temporary workers, personal service companies and mico-businesses in the UK.
+- Innova Financial Solutions Limited – independent financial advisory services to temporary workers, personal service companies and micro-businesses in the UK.

-- Boomerang Funding Solutions Limited – invoice factoring company for UK recruitment businesses.
+- Boomerang Funding Solutions Limited – invoice factoring company and back office support for UK recruitment businesses.